 - Highway accidents

-Causes of Multi-Vehicle Accidents
+Causes of Multi-Vehicle Car Accidents

-One of the most common causes of the multi-vehicle accident actually boils down to just one thing, negligence.
+One of the most common causes of multi-vehicle car accidents actually boils down to just one thing, negligence.
 Most multi-vehicle collisions are triggered by the negligent actions of one or more drivers.
 Poor weather conditions are oftentimes a popular excuse for multi-car crashes, but most accidents could be prevented if drivers used more caution and were not negligent in their duty of care.
 Fog may make a roadway more dangerous, but a reasonable driver would compensate by slowing down and leaving extra space between other vehicles.

 Many of the most common causes of multi-vehicle crashes could be avoided – that’s because the most common causes of these types of accidents revolve around negligent or reckless driving behavior.
 These causes include: